 When you have a child with special needs, it’s easy for us to focus on helping our children in their areas of weakness.
 But our children have gifts and passions that God wants us to help nurture and steward in our children.

 Kristine Barnett wrote a fascinating memoir about her son who was diagnosed with autism, called “The Spark: A Mother’s Story of Nurturing, Genius, and Autism.”
 She decided to focus not on her son’s multiple areas of weaknesses with his severe autism diagnosis, but instead focus on what he was interested in, which was space.
 She took him to see the stars at night, to the planetarium, to lectures on astronomy and she watched her son come alive.
 He became more interested in the things of the world when he was fed with what interested him.
 He began to talk.
 And before long he was studying physics and astronomy on his own.
 Taking college classes at age 11.
 He still couldn’t tie his own shoelaces, or understand how to interact appropriately with everyone, but he could write mathematical equations I will never be able to understand.

-Now I’m not saying doing something like this will cure our children.
+Now I’m not saying focusing like this on your child’s strengths will completely transform our children.
 But think about when you get an opportunity to do something you love, it makes you feel alive, right?
 Wouldn’t that also be true for our children?